November 18, 2020

 Intended to be on view from March 4 through April 17, 2020, at the Casa Italiana Zerilli-Marimò, Propaganda:The Art of Political Indoctrination in Italy, 1902-1950 was only open for a few days before the citywide shut down led to its premature closure.

-Poster House is therefore thrilled that it can offer a special evening over Zoom with curator Nicola Lucchi, who will not only guide us through the amazing posters in the exhibition, but also talk about the exhibition-building process and research behind this fabulous show.
+Poster House is therefore thrilled that it can offer a special evening over Zoom with curator Nicola Lucchi, who will not only guide us through the amazing posters in the exhibition (all on loan from the incredible Fondazione Cirulli in Bologna, Italy), but also talk about the exhibition-building process and research behind this fabulous show.

 Members & Students: Free!

 The Art of Political Indoctrination sought to expose the visual language of insidious political communication.
 Focusing on Italian case studies from the turbulent first half of the country’s 20th century, the exhibition exposed how modernist aesthetics, mass communication, and marketing techniques mustered support for political causes that frequently encompassed totalitarian endeavors.
 Considered together, these posters and design ephemera alert us to the need of recognizing political rhetoric in all its forms, and in all eras, including the present one.